nochet/early_experience/ProjectNotes.md

 ## Project Notes

+# 2020-04-17
+Started script `/scripts/Fec_perFem.Rmd` to calculate number of females at each egg quantification time.

 ## 2020-04-13
 Adrew recounted eggs on 3 unreasonably outlier images.
 On April 7th he reported these counts (below).
 The original data was copied to a new file called `Early_Experience_Data_rechecked.txt` and saved to `/early_experience/processed`.
 This data should be used for further analysis.
 (Note, the original raw data remains unaltered in `/early_experience/original`.)
 Slack message from Andrew: